 1 FTE, Communications Consultant 5, from January 1, 2025 to December 31, 2025.
 Duties include coordinating outreach communication efforts to both workers and employers, including updates to and creation of publications, outreach materials, and website information.

-- L&I will need to notify approximately 3.5 million workers and 260,000 employers about the new rights and responsibilities resulting from this bill. - Section 5 of this bill specifies that L&I must develop educational materials and conduct outreach to inform individuals and businesses of the new provisions in the bill.
+• L&I will need to notify approximately 3.5 million workers and 260,000 employers about the new rights and responsibilities resulting from this bill.

 Outreach, Printing & Translation